 Advancement of teams from Pool Play is determined by the tally of points earned in the four matches.

+(Remember "no steals" in Pool Play for grades 3-5 and 6-8.)
 If ties occur for bottom spots, tie-breaker matches will need to be held.

-All rounds of play will use the 16 Question score sheet (8 IWB [In Which Book] & 8 content).
+All rounds of Pool Play will use the 16 Question score sheet (8 IWB [In Which Book] & 8 content).

+Semifinal rounds will use the 24 Questions score sheet.
 Only FINAL matches in each division will use the 32 Question score sheet.